 - Dress for the job you want

-For years, the standard advice has included relentless self-promotion, but in the higher levels of any company, the job is not about being the star of the show, but about using your unique abilities to lift and lead those around you.
+For years, the standard advice has included relentless self-promotion.
+But in the higher levels of any company, the job is not about being the star of the show, but about using your unique abilities to lift and lead those around you.

 For some, the issue isn’t standing out, but blending in.
-Your manager may have a lot on his or her plate and isn’t always focused on tracking your development and accomplishments.
+Your manager may have a lot on his or her plate and isn’t always focused on tracking your accomplishments.
 It’s up to you to make sure they know when you’re taking on more responsibility and generating results.

-Network, Network, Network
+Network, Network, Network to Get Promoted

 There is a reason that the old saying “It’s not about what you know, it’s about who you know” has persisted.
 Whether you’re looking for a job outside your organization or within, you need connections.